21+ Interesting Things To Do To Avoid Corona Boredom

 Wherever you live

-Now that the government has announced its latest measure to combat the Corona Virus many of us will have more free time on our hands than we have had in a long time.
+With Lockdown being a big theme all over the world, many of us will have more free time on our hands than we have had in a long time.
 On being asked what can we do with all the extra time on our hands, here are some suggestions.

 Things To Do At Home